FrontendMasters/bootcamp/lessons/calculator-setup.md

 ---
 order: 7
-title: "Calulator HTML Exercise"
+title: "Calulator HTML & CSS Exercise"
 path: "/calculator-html"
 ---

-## Calculator Exercise
+## Calulator HTML & CSS Exercise

 Our goal is to create a calculator that looks exactly like this image: